Sydney Trains K set

-The Sydney Trains K sets are a class of electric multiple units that currently operate on the Sydney Trains network.
+The K sets are a class of electric multiple units (EMU) that currently operate on the Sydney Trains suburban network.
 Built by A Goninan & Co, the K sets first entered service in 1981 operating under the State Rail Authority, and later CityRail.
 The carriages are of stainless steel, double deck construction and share much of their design with the older S sets.
-All of the 40 K sets originally built (160 carriages) remain in service and are currently the 2nd oldest in the Sydney Trains fleet.
+34 of the 40 K sets originally built (160 carriages) remain in service as of September 2025.
+The K sets are currently the second oldest in the Sydney Trains fleet (including intercity trains), and the oldest in the Suburban fleet.

-Design & construction
+Design and construction

 The K sets were the first New South Wales suburban trains to be air conditioned and have headlights.

 Two orders were placed for the K sets with all manufactured between 1981 and 1985 by A Goninan & Co in Broadmeadow: